mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - IPTables - IPSet.md

 	192.168.0.0/16
 	10.0.0.0/8

-You can then save the IP set like this
+And can then save the IP set like this

     sudo ipset save FooBar > ipset.FooBar.conf

+The contents of `ipset.FooBar.conf` it will look something like this:

+	create FooBar hash:net family inet hashsize 1024 maxelem 65536
+	add FooBar 127.0.0.0/8
+	add FooBar 10.0.0.0/8
+	add FooBar 192.168.0.0/16

-At this point if you wanted to destroy it, you can do so by doing this:
+At this point if you wanted to destroy the `FooBar` IP set, you can do so by doing this:

     sudo ipset destroy FooBar